EndlessSkyCommunity/endless-sky/docs/rfcs/plugin_index.md

 - The Plugin Index takes the form of a Git repository.
 For first-level users, everything important is on the `master`-branch.
 - The repository contains:
-  - A folder that contains a human- and machine-readable YAML-file for each Plugin, hereafter referred to as the Plugin's "index file".
+  - A folder that contains a human- and machine-readable YAML-file for each Plugin, hereafter referred to as the Plugin's "Manifest".
-  - Scripts that automatically convert the index files to other machine-readable formats, for maximum compatibility.
+  - Scripts that automatically convert the Manifests to other machine-readable formats, for maximum compatibility.
-  - A folder containing the files generated from the index files.
+  - A folder containing the files generated from the Manifests.
   - A script that is able to check for new Plugin versions.

 ## The generated files

-The generated files should be updated by a CI service upon every change to the index file.
+The generated files should be updated by a CI service upon every change to the Manifest.
 They may take the following forms (or others):
 - A JSON-file, containing all Plugins
 - A number of JSON-files, each named after a plugin which it contains
 - A .txt file in a format readable by Endless Sky, containing all Plugins.

-## The Index Files
+## The Manifest

-Each Plugin has its own index file, which contains a map with the following contents.
+Each Plugin has its own Manifest, which contains a map with the following contents.
 Unless otherwise stated, the associated values are Strings.

 - `name`: A unique name identifying the Plugin.
 - `authors`: One or more authors of the Plugin, for example `Somename, SomeOtherName & Contributors`.